kuberlab/docs/docs/Projects/Create New Project.md

 ![](/img/project/wizard-1.png)
 3. Choose one of the [cluster](/Resources/Cluster.md) available for your workspace.
 If there is no clusters available for you please subscribe to [Kuberlab service](/Settings/User.md#Billing) or contact your administrator to get access to compute resources.
 ![](/img/project/wizard-2.png)
 4. Set your project name.
+Valid name must be 63 characters or less and must begin and end with an lower case alphanumeric character ([a-z0-9]) with dashes (-) and lower case alphanumerics between.
 ![](/img/project/wizard-3.png)
 5. Make basic configuration of your project and select a [kuberlab storage](/Resources/Kuberlab Storage.md) or a [cluster storage](/Resources/Clusters.md) available for your cluster.
 ![](/img/project/wizard-4.png)